 13. Spray Bottles

-However, they are not an essential bit of kit.
+They’re definite handy to have, but I would not say that they are an essential bit of kit.

 14. Ball of String

-However, you can also use it to secure any fixtures inside your grow tent, or to hang drying buds from after harvesting.
+You can also string to secure any fixtures inside your grow tent, or to hang drying buds from after harvesting.

 15. Duct Tape